ArchKaine/DadPlanner2/README.md

 ```bash
 ./dadplanner-2-install-desktop.sh

 ```

 The entry is written to `${XDG_DATA_HOME:-~/.local/share}/applications`, so no root access is required.
 It launches the repository's existing pre-flight script in a terminal, which checks for the .NET 10 SDK, restores dependencies, and starts the application.
 If the repository is moved, rerun the installer to refresh the stored path.

 **Data and backup locations:**

 The database is created as `inventory.db` beneath the platform-specific application-data directory selected by .NET.
-On Fedora/Nobara this is normally under `~/.local/share/PIMS/`; on Windows it is under the current user's local application-data directory.
+On Fedora/Nobara this is normally under `~/.local/share/PIMS/`; on Windows it is under the current user's local application-data directory; on macOS it resides in `~/Library/Application Support/PIMS/`.
 Backups are stored alongside the application data in the configured backup directory and retain the newest 10 snapshots.

 **Run tests:**

 ```bash
 dotnet test Tests/DadPlanner2.Tests.csproj

 ```

 ---